SC-900 Preparation Details

 This question is part of my Udemy course SC-900 Exam Questions.
 It is copyrighted and cannot be reproduced elsewhere without permission.

-Describe Microsoft Cloud App Security
+Describe Microsoft Defender for Cloud Apps

 Describe the Microsoft 365 Defender portal